Don't forget to complete our questionnaire

 Money and Financing

 Once you have researched your business idea and you are confident that there is a sufficient, stable market for your offerings you will need to start looking at the investment that will be required to get your business off the ground.
-You will need sufficient capital to secure premises, invest in materials and resources, pay all legal costs, utility bills, advertise and market your offerings and, where applicable, fund the relocation itself.
+When starting a company abroad you will need sufficient capital to secure premises, invest in materials and resources, pay all legal costs, utility bills, advertise and market your offerings and, where applicable, fund the relocation itself.
 You should ideally have sufficient money to allow you to survive for a minimum of a year.
 As a general rule, most businesses can take up to 18 months to get established and to start turning over a profit.
-This of course will depend on how large your business is and what your monthly outgoings are.
+This, of course, will depend on how large your business is and what your monthly outgoings are.
 Research the local banks and find out which one offers the best rates for a business account.
 Find out about international transfer rates as well as any overdraft facilities, loans, interest rates and charges.
 Open an account and transfer any money which you will need into your new account.
 Before relocating you will also need to research currency restrictions and fully understand how much of your home country currency you can bring into the country and what you can take out as this may impact your business plans.

 Taxation